Stanton W. Kratzok Diary

 Publication and Copyright Information

 The Stanton W. Kratzok Diary the physical property of the Special Collections Research Center, Temple University Libraries.
-Intellectual property rights, including copyright, belong to the authors or their legal heirs and assigns.
+The donor has not assigned their rights to Temple University Libraries.
+Other creators’ intellectual property rights, including copyright, belong to them or their legal heirs and assigns.
 Researchers are responsible for determining the identity of rights holders and obtaining their permission for publication and for other purposes where stated.

 [Description and date of item], [Box/folder number], Stanton W. Kratzok Diary, SCRC 72, Special Collections Research Center, Temple University Libraries, Philadelphia, Pennsylvania.

-Wynnefield Resident’s Association Records, Special Collections Research Center, Temple University Libraries
+Wynnefield Resident’s Association Records, Special Collections Research Center, Temple University Libraries, Philadelphia, Pennsylvania.

 Donated by Frances W. Kratzok, daughter of Stanton Kratzok, in 2012.